DerelictOrg/derelictorg.github.io/docs/loading/loader.md

 Some Derelict loaders, but not all, support version-specific loading.
 In other words, it's possible to tell the loader to attempt to load a lower version of a shared library than the highest version it supports.
 An example is DerelictFI.

 DerelictFI is a binding to the [FreeImage library].
 FreeImage is supported on every major platform.
-Most Linux distributions make it available through the system package manager, but the version available is always behind the highest version supported by DerelictFI.
+Most Linux distributions make it available through the system package manager, but the version available is usually behind the highest version supported by DerelictFI.
 A program that simply calls `DerelictFI.load()` on such systems will fail to load the library.

-To work around this, a user can choose the minimum required version of FreeImage.
+To work around this, a program using DerelictFI can select the minimum required version of the FreeImage library.
 The lowest supported by DerelictFI is `3.15.0`.
 If none of the functions added in later versions of FreeImage are needed, then the call to `DerelictFI.load` can be made like so:

 ```D
 DerelictFI.load(SharedLibVersion(3, 15, 0));